Tanevski3/hamcrest-extensions/README.md

 # Hamcrest Extensions
-Additional set of convenient hamcrest extensions.
-Can be used together with http://hamcrest.org/JavaHamcrest/
+Additional set of convenient hamcrest extension.
+To be used together with http://hamcrest.org/JavaHamcrest/